 When should I approach my doctor for help with dysphagia?

-Ideally, you would meet with a speech-language pathologist who has experience working with cancer patients before starting treatment, so that you could receive the appropriate testing, counseling and information needed to prevent dysphagia.
+Ideally, you would meet with a speech-language pathologist who has experience working with cancer patients before starting treatment, so that you could receive the appropriate testing, counseling and information needed to prevent or lessen the severity of dysphagia.

 Once you’re actually having problems swallowing, you can still seek help.
-However, if you wait too long, the window of opportunity for prevention may be closed, and some aspects of the dysphagia may be irreversible.
+However, in general, the earlier therapy starts, the better the outcome.
+Some aspects of the dysphagia may be irreversible.

 How will my dysphagia be treated?

-Dysphagia can be treated using a variety of methods and techniques, including exercises, postures (such as head turns or chin tucks), special massages and muscle manipulation.
-In some cases, a physician may need to stretch or dilate a tight area of your throat under anesthesia, to allow food to pass through.
+Dysphagia can be treated using a variety of methods, including exercises, postures (such as head turns or chin tucks), massage techniques and muscle manipulation.
+In some cases, a gastroenterologist may need to stretch or dilate a tight area of your throat or esophagus under sedation, to allow food to pass through more easily.